The Tuskegee Airmen

-The Tuskegee Airmen is a 1995 HBO television movie based on the exploits of an actual groundbreaking unit, the first African-American combat pilots in the United States Army Air Corps, who fought in World War II.
+The Tuskegee Airmen is a 1995 HBO television movie based on the exploits of an actual groundbreaking unit, the first African-American combat pilots in the United States Army Air Forces who fought in World War II.
 The film was directed by Robert Markowitz and stars Laurence Fishburne, Cuba Gooding Jr., John Lithgow, Courtney B. Vance, Andre Braugher, Malcolm-Jamal Warner, Allen Payne, and Mekhi Phifer.

 Plot

-During World War II, Hannibal "Iowa" Lee, Jr. (Laurence Fishburne), travels by train to Tuskegee, Alabama for military flight training, as part of a group of African-American flight cadet candidates that includes Billy "A-Train" Roberts (Cuba Gooding Jr.), Walter Peoples III (Allen Payne), and Lewis Johns (Mekhi Phifer).
-Colonel Noel Rogers (Daniel Hugh Kelly), the base commander, Major Sherman Joy (Christopher McDonald), director of training, and Second Lieutenant Glenn (Courtney B. Vance), a Black pilot, brief the cadets.
-Rogers speaks on the honor of earning pilots' wnigs while Major Joy reflects the majority view of white America that African-Americans aren't suitable to serve as military pilots.
-The trainees discover that many of them are college educated and Walter Peoples vows he will be the top pilot of the group.
+During World War II, Hannibal "Iowa" Lee Jr. travels by train to Tuskegee, Alabama for military flight training, along with fellow African-American flight cadets Billy "A-Train" Roberts, Leroy Cappy, Walter Peoples III, and Lewis Johns.
+Colonel Noel Rogers, the base commander, welcomes the cadets, but his director of training, Major Sherman Joy, maintains that African-Americans aren't suitable to serve as military pilots.
+Also on staff is Second Lieutenant Glenn, a Black pilot who had flown in the Battle of Britain with the Royal Canadian Air Force.